Tubular gel battery

 An electrolyte which is immobilized as a GEL to ensure non-spillage and also to enable the transportation of hydrogen and oxygen released on charging (which is held inside the battery under pressure) to be recombined to form water.
 The benefit of immobilization extends further, it prevents the creation of strata of acid with different densities within the cells, called Acid Stratification.

-Absorbent glass mat or AGM batteries use a glass mat like a sponge to retain the acid inside the cell.
-There is no free acid & is generally called a starved electrolyte condition battery.
-The AGM battery uses flat plates for the positive & the negative electrodes, which unlike tubular positive plates are more prone to corrosion.
-AGM batteries have a lesser life compared to tubular gel battery.
+Absorbent glass mat or AGM batteries use a glass mat like a sponge to retain the sulfuric acid inside the cell.
+There is no free sulfuric acid & is generally called a starved electrolyte condition battery.
+The AGM types of battery uses flat lead plates for the positive & the negative electrodes, which unlike tubular positive plates are more prone to corrosion.
+AGM batteries have a lesser life compared to tubular gel types of battery.